Young Artist Interview: James Davison

 Did you get any gigs as a result of the competition win?

 Winning the competition has definitely upped my exposure and led to a few direct opportunities including a gig for a livery company and a City Music Society lunchtime concert.
 I was also invited to play at the 606 Club a few weeks ago where I collected my competition medal and prize.
 I had free choice to perform any music so I involved lots of my friends including housemate and BBC young generation artist, Misha Mullov-Abbado, who I perform with as an unlikely bass-trumpet duo!

-I see from your Yeoman bio you’ve also played for West End shows?
+I see from your Yong Artist bio you’ve also played for West End shows?

 Yes, I’ve performed widely in orchestras, including the LSO, SNJO and RPO, so it’s been good to mix things up and do some fun shows.
 I’ve ‘depped’ on 42nd Street, Book of Mormon, Beautiful, An American in Paris and Guys and Dolls as well as Aladdin, which I especially enjoyed.
 Aladdin has three trumpet parts and I’ve been lucky to play all three!

 What else have you been up to since the competition win?

 Well, suffice to say it’s been a busy year.
 In addition to my trumpet-bass duo with Misha in which we play jazz standards as well as Beatles tunes and other things, I perform in Quintet-a-Tete with trombonist Callum Au, playing music inspired by jazz legends Clark Terry and Bob Brookmeyer.
 Callum is an amazing trombone player, composer, arranger and a fellow Brixtonian, which makes it easier for us to get together and write music.